hms-dbmi/pic-sure-hpds-nhanes/README.md

 For production deployments, the system can be configured to serve multiple requests at once, but this repository is intended to be used on your laptop or desktop.

-The micro environment is very conservative with RAM and CPU usage.
+The micro environment is very conservative with RAM usage.
 This environment will take minutes to return you all the data at once.
 The performance is directly related to how many concepts you select in a given query.

-The full speed environment is very greedy with CPU usage.
+The full speed environment is very greedy with CPU usage, but is limited by IO.
 It uses about 2 GB of RAM and giving it more than that will not provide any further speed increase.
-The only way to speed up the full speed environment is by adding more cores or by using faster cores.
+The only way to speed up the full speed environment is by getting faster CPUs, more cores, or in the case that you already have a modern 8 core CPU, getting a faster hard drive.

 To start the environment in full speed mode just run: